 What we will provide very soon, though, is a pronunciation guide for the Latin transliteration of Indic scripts.

-The books are provided in one or more of the following formats: PDF, Plain Text, and ePUB.
+The books are provided in one or more of the following formats: ePUB, PDF, and Plain Text.
+The ePUB-Format of each book will always be published first.
 (For more information on the various formats, please scroll down).
 Here then are the download links:

 KṚṢṆA Book Volume One – 1970 Edition